Jaishankar Prasad: Critical reception

-In her glowing tribute to Jai Shankar Prasad, the poet- critic Mahadevi Verma said:

-"Whenever I remember our great poet, Prasad a particular image comes to my mind.
-A fir tree stands on the slope of the Himalaya, straight and tall as the proud mountain peaks themselves.
-Its lofty head braves the assaults of the snow, the rain, and the blazing heat of the sun.
-Violent storms shake its spreading branches, while a thin stream of water plays hide-and-seek amongst its root.
-Even under the most heavy snowfall, the most fierce heat, and the torrential rain, the fir tree holds its head high.
-Even in the midst of the worst thunderstorm and blizzards, it remains steady and unflinching.”

-Regarding his influence in Indian literature, the late scholar David Rubin wrote in The Return of Sarasvati (Oxford, 1993):- "To Jayshankar Prasad belongs the credit of making the first successful leap forward in the development of a genuine poetic art in khari boli Hindi and giving it, in Ansu, its first masterpiece."
+Mahadevi Verma, a poet and critic, described Jai Shankar Prasad by saying:"Whenever I remember our poet, Prasad a particular image comes to my mind.
+A fir tree stands on the slope of the Himalaya, straight and tall as the mountain peaks themselves.
+Its head meets the snow, the rain, and the heat of the sun.
+Storms move its branches, while a thin stream of water moves amongst its roots.
+Even under heavy snowfall, fierce heat, and torrential rain, the fir tree remains.
+Even in the midst of thunderstorms and blizzards, it remains steady."Regarding his influence in Indian literature, the late scholar David Rubin wrote in The Return of Sarasvati (Oxford, 1993):- "To Jayshankar Prasad belongs the credit of making the first successful leap forward in the development of a genuine poetic art in khari boli Hindi and giving it, in Ansu, its first masterpiece."
 Rubin felt his lyrics regarding nature and human love helped to define the Chhayavad movement, and that his reflective nature and deep love of reading and music heavily influenced his work.